AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

        end if;

 ====================================
-When To Use or Avoid Private Types
+When to Use or Avoid Private Types
 ====================================

 ---------------------------
-When To Use Private Types
+When to Use Private Types
 ---------------------------

 * Implementation may change